Roxburgh Castle: History

 Tradition states that King David I founded the castle; it is first recorded in c.1128 during his reign.
 In 1174, it was surrendered to England after the capture of William I at Alnwick, and was often in English hands thereafter.
 The Scots made many attempts to regain the fortress.
 King Edward I of England imprisoned Mary Bruce in a cage hung outside the castle from 1306 to 1310.
 On 19 February 1314, it was retaken by Sir James Douglas (the "Black Douglas"), in a night attack.
 His men clothed in black cloaks were apparently mistaken for cattle.
 They then used rope and board ladders to climb the walls.
 King Robert the Bruce ordered the castle demolished by his brother Edward Bruce, Earl of Carrick, and in the words of the Lanercost Chronicle "all that beautiful castle the Scots pulled down to the ground, like the other castles that they had succeeded in capturing, lest the English should ever again rule the land by holding the castles."

 The castle was captured by the forces of Edward III of England in 1334.
 Alexander Ramsay and his men recaptured Roxburgh Castle for the Scots on 30 March 1342 by means of a daring night escalade.
 It was retaken by the English shortly after the Battle of Neville's Cross in October 1346.
 A Scottish siege in 1417 necessitated repairs.
-The Scots again besieged Roxburgh in 1460; in the course of the action metal fragments from the explosion of one of his bombards killed King James II of Scotland.
-However, the Scots stormed Roxburgh, capturing it, and James' queen, Mary of Guelders, had the castle demolished.